serhat-akbas/dev-env-setup/README.md

 ssh-add ~/.ssh/id_ed25519
 clip < ~/.ssh/id_ed25519.pub
 ```
-Go to GitHub ([link](https://github.com/settings/keys)) and click on "New SSH Key" in settings (SSH and GPG keys).
+Go to [GitHub](https://github.com/settings/keys) and click on "New SSH Key" in settings (SSH and GPG keys).
 Paste the copied key into the field.
 For more information, refer to [GitHub docs on SSH.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 # Optional